Kobia77/Numerical-Analysis/README.md

 # Numerical-Analysis
-Numerical Analysis course repo. ill upload here random tasks from the course that me and my teammates did.
+Numerical Analysis course repo.
+I'll upload here all kinds of tasks from the course that me and my team will do.